Askannz/optimus-manager/README.md

 ```

 Where `MODE` can be `intel`, `nvidia`, or `nvidia_once`.
 The last one is a special mode which makes your system use the Nvidia GPU at boot, but for one boot only.
 After that it reverts to `intel` mode.
 This can be useful to test your Nvidia configuration and make sure you do not end up with an unusable X server.

-Someone made a Gnome Shell extension for this program, you can find it here : [optimus-manager-argos}(https://github.com/inzar98/optimus-manager-argos).

 Configuration
 ----------